semaphoreci/docs/docs/reference/semaphore-changelog.md

 The following packages were updated:
     - Fastlane 1.50.1
     - Flutter 1.17.5
-- New convenience Docker image available in Semaphore's [dockerhub](https://hub.docker.com/u/semaphoreci).
+- A new convenience Docker image available in Semaphore's [dockerhub](https://hub.docker.com/u/semaphoreci).
 A detailed list can be found in [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L2939).

 ### Week of June 15, 2020